 The Second Amended and Restated Loan and Security Agreement also includes customary negative covenants, subject to exceptions, which limit transfers, capital expenditures, indebtedness, certain liens, investments, acquisitions, dispositions of assets, restricted payments and the business activities of the Company, as well as customary representations and warranties, affirmative covenants and events of default, including cross defaults and a change of control default.
 The line of credit also is subject to customary prepayment requirements.
-For the period ended April 30, 2022, the Company was in compliance with the Second Amended and Restated Loan and Security Agreement covenants.
+For the period ended October 31, 2022, the Company has a debt to ARR ratio of 0.55 to 1 and, therefore, was not in compliance with the maximum debt to ARR ratio covenant under the Second Amended and Restated Loan and Security Agreement.
+Subsequent to the period ended October 31, 2022, the Company entered into a Second Modification Debt Agreement whereby the existing debt to ARR ratio, among other covenants, was modified.
+As a result, the Company was in compliance with all modified debt covenants at October 31, 2022.